-OFFICE, WHICH INCLUDES OFFSPRING, IS AN OMNI-CHANNEL RETAILER WITH A PORTFOLIO OF STORES AND CONCESSION OUTLETS IN THE UK (78 STORES), GERMANY (7 STORES) AND REPUBLIC OF IRELAND (7 STORES).
-THE PHYSICAL STORE OFFERING IS COMPLEMENTED BY AN ESTABLISHED, WORLD-CLASS ONLINE BUSINESS WHICH CONTRIBUTED 45% OF RETAIL SALES IN THE REPORTING PERIOD.
+OFFICE, WHICH INCLUDES THE OFFSPRING BRAND, IS AN OMNI-CHANNEL RETAILER WITH A PORTFOLIO OF STORES AND CONCESSION OUTLETS IN THE UK (74 STORES) AND REPUBLIC OF IRELAND (SEVEN STORES).
+THE PHYSICAL STORE OFFERING IS COMPLEMENTED BY AN ESTABLISHED, WORLD-CLASS ONLINE BUSINESS CONTRIBUTING 45% OF RETAIL SALES IN THE REPORTING PERIOD.

 ONLINE AND E-COMMERCE

-To extend payment options available to customers, a third-party 'buy now, pay later' option was launched on the Office website in November 2021.
+To extend the payment options available to customers, the third-party ‘buy now, pay later’ option, which was launched on the Office website in November 2021, was successfully launched for in-store purchases in October 2022.
 The payment arrangement is between the payment provider and the customer, and Office carries no payment risk.
-By year end, the payment system already accounted for approximately 20% of all Office's online payments.
-In-store 'buy now, pay later' payment options are planned to be introduced in the new financial year.